openshift-labs/lab-building-images/workshop/content/python-server/13-onbuild-images.md

-If you are able to abstract out common build and deployment scripts into a base image and the application image `Dockerfile` instructions end up always being the same, you can simplify it even further again using what is an onbuild image.
+If you are able to abstract out common build and deployment scripts into a base image and the application image `Dockerfile` instructions end up always being the same, you can simplify it even further again using what is called an onbuild image.

-This is a special type of base image which includes a set of instructions in the `Dockerfile`, which instead of being executed when the base image is being build, are executed at the start of building any derived image which uses the base image.
+This is a special type of base image which includes a set of instructions in the `Dockerfile`, which instead of being executed when the base image is being built, are executed at the start of building any derived image which uses the base image.

 Change to the `~/python-onbuild-v1` sub directory: